 Many commodity microcontrollers today offer a static root of trust, built into a boot ROM in silicon.
-In this case, pulling off such a hack would be a lot more difficult, making it even more important to protect the keys.
+In this case, pulling off such a hack would be a lot harder, making it even more important to protect the keys.
 Also, had the client's design used the memory-protection features offered by the Cortex-M series, this job would have been even more challenging.

-Fortunately, while I have helped many clients with this problem, none has asked for this type of work more than once.
+Fortunately, while I've helped many clients with this problem, none has asked for this type of work more than once.
 Lesson learned?

 Phil Vachon is a security architecture and engineering manager with Bloomberg's Office of the CTO, where he and his team work on projects related to identity, authentication, and the application of data science to operational security challenges.
-Previously, he co-founded a startup focused on high-speed packet capture and analysis.
-He has also developed high-frequency trading systems, designed and implemented firmware for identity and security infrastructure devices, built synthetic aperture radar data-processing tools, and worked on dataplane traffic engineering for carrier routers.
+Prior to his current role at Bloomberg, he cofounded a startup focused on high-speed packet capture and analysis.
+He has also developed high-frequency trading systems, designed and implemented firmware for identity and security infrastructure devices, built synthetic aperture radar data-processing tools, and worked on data-plane traffic engineering for carrier routers.
+His main interests are developing threat models that are relevant to business problems, designing secure embedded systems, and working to improve individual privacy protections in an increasingly connected world.

-Copyright held by author/owner.
+Copyright ${\rm I\!O}$ 2021 held by owner/author.
 Publication rights licensed to ACM.